 No raw human-readable text anywhere in the code

-The exact implementation of translation mechanism will vary from framework to framework.
-In some of them, like most of the PHP ones, you will have direct translation from your main language to other languages.
-In other frameworks, like ASP.NET, Xamarin and Flutter, you will have arbitrary keys that will map to an actual textual values in language-specific dictionary files.
+The exact implementation of the translation mechanism will vary from framework to framework.
+In some of them, like most of the PHP ones, you will have a direct translation from your main language to other languages.
+In other frameworks, like ASP.NET, Xamarin, and Flutter, you will have arbitrary keys that will map to actual textual values in language-specific dictionary files.

 If you never need the translations, you will end up with only one dictionary file with the values in your main language.
 Or, if you are using a framework that uses direct translations, you won’t even have that.
 But in any case, any human-readable text should be inside the framework-specific translation function.
 Any code that has raw text in it should fail the code review.